Content-visibility and Accessible Semantics

 DIV with content-visibility: auto

-This means that if you're using content-visibility
+This meant that if you were trying out content-visibility

 .